V-CECE: Visual Counterfactual Explanations via Conceptual Edits: Experiments

 \paragraph{Comparisons} Our primary goal is mostly to explore the explanatory gap between humans and models, harnessing interpretable semantics in a black-box manner rather than proposing a new editor.
 To verify the framework's potential, we also compare with both SoTA approaches for counterfactual image generation (STEEX \cite{jacob2022steex}, DiME \cite{JEANNERET2024104207}, ACE \cite{ace}, TIME \cite{Jeanneret_2024_WACV}), as well as semantic-based counterfactual algorithms that do not generate images \cite{choose-your-data-wisely, dimitriou2024structuredatasemanticgraph}.
 In both cases, we compare with the same datasets utilized by these works, i.e. BDD100K and Visual Genome (Random split) respectively.
+Of the prior work, STEEX conditions on semantic masks and ACE uses a binary mask of the difference between the explanation and input image for refinement.
+We do not utilize masks for training, but only for object recognition and editing.